zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 - [x] Group initializes correctly
 - [x] Refresh maps track successfully
 - [x] Fader controls volume
-- [ ] Meter shows levels
+- [ ] Meter shows levels with correct calibration
+- [ ] Meter responds only to connection_band messages
+- [ ] Meter colors match dB thresholds
 - [ ] Mute button works
 - [ ] Pan control works
 - [x] All logs use centralized logging
 - [x] No cross-talk with other connections

 ## Summary
-Major progress made - fixed all critical fader issues.
-The sophisticated fader with all its features (movement smoothing, 0.1dB response, double-tap to 0dB, etc.) is now fully working with the multi-connection routing system.
-Ready to continue testing with remaining controls.
+Meter script updated to v2.2.0 with multi-connection support while preserving all calibration and color settings from the working meter.
+Ready for user to add meter control and test.